rescript-lang/rescript-compiler/jscomp/core/design.md

 ```

 Here whether the callback gets inlined to the call of `filter` will have an effect on how `Pjs_fn_make` gets cancelled.

+Note when we pattern match over the original lamba,`Levent` needs to be removed as early as possible.
+Due to the existence of `Levent`, we can not pattern match over nested original raw lambda.

+We turned off event generation temporarily